Saturday, September 30, 2006

 (There is a squiggly red line under the second ‘ha’.
 That’s annoying me, too.)

-Second, my approbation extends to the six (6) females departing the caffe with two f’s, allowing me to hold open the door for them with nary a peep of thanks.
-I rewarded myself by stating, “Rude, rude, rude.”
-Am I turning into my Aunt Marion?
-She quartered no low class behavior from anyone.
-My mother was a trifle more circumspect, but not much.
+Second, my gratitude extends to the six (6) females departing the caffe with two f’s, who allowed me to hold open the door for them with nary a peep of thanks.

-Last, may I please take a moment of your time to recognize the Mercedes SUV which awaited my removal of myself and my car from a desirable parking space.
-The driver - license plate ‘Funzini’ - grew impatient at my needless seconds-long stowing of my purse and laptop and gunned the accelerator in disgust.
+Last, I'd like to recognize the Mercedes SUV which awaited my removal of myself and my car from a desirable parking space.
+The driver - license plate ‘Funzini’ - grew impatient at my needless, seconds-long stowing of my purse and laptop and gunned the accelerator in disgust.

 Just then I felt an urge to dust the dashboard and powder my nose.
-She screetched her vehicle around the corner, failing to stop as required by the sign, blazing past the old folks hotel in search of another slot.
+She screetched her vehicle around the corner on 2 1/2 wheels while failing to heed the stop sign, blazing past the retirement hotel in a cloud of diesel

 Friday bird blog